 Determine whether the licensee has implemented a program for evaluating safety significant events that meets license requirements.
 Review the events that have occurred since the last inspection to determine how the licensee has complied with the license including, as appropriate:

-;

-;

-; and

-.
+The prompt review and evaluation of non-routine events and unusual occurrences;

+Assessment of the significance of non-routine events and unusual occurrences, and reporting them, both internally and to the NRC;

+Evaluation of extent of condition findings; and

+Completion of corrective actions related to non-routine events and unusual occurrences.

 Audits

+Determine if the licensee is required to conducts audits or self-assessments.
 Select internal or contracted audits performed since the previous inspection, and examine the records documenting selected audits to determine whether there was a written plan for the audit, the audit adequately reviewed the audited area, appropriate corrective actions were taken whenever deficiencies were found, and whether there was a check of the effectiveness of the corrective actions.

 Determine by interviewing the licensee representatives, how the licensee ensures the effectiveness of audits, such as by use of contractor audits, use of a secondary (or follow-up) audit system on a periodic basis, conducted by a member of management or a senior technician not directly responsible for the system audited.

+Determine if safety-significant audit findings are being tracked through completion by the corrective action program, if required.

 02.10 Training Compliance with License Requirements.